-I’m sure I’m not the first to observe that life is sinuous like the graceful wave of the sine function.
-There are phases when nothing happens, and then circumstances tilt to fill our lives with more than what we thought we could handle.
-The funny thing is, we usually can manage.
-Not that it’s easy.
+I’m sure that I’m not the first to observe that life is sinuous like the graceful wave of the sine function.
+There are phases when nothing happens, and then circumstances tilt to fill our lives with more than we can handle.

 I started on my fantasy trilogy as a complete pantser.
 I had no plan whatsoever.
 After an inspiring road trip in Ireland, I came back with a head full of something I could not quite articulate and just started writing.
 What this resulted in was a first draft that was plain scary.

 Moments when we do something for the very first time deserve to be cherished and internalized to their fullest.
 It will never happen again, you know: that first kiss, writing that first page of a novel, getting that first spark of an idea.